 As Microsoft explains on its website, business associate agreements, also referred to as BAA, “clarify and limit how the business associate can handle PHI, and set forth each party’s adherence to the security and privacy provisions set forth in HIPAA and the HITECH Act.”
 (You can access Microsoft’s HIPAA Business Associate Agreement here.)

 Once a signed BAA is in place, HIPAA-covered entities can use Microsoft’s services to process and store PHI—and Microsoft Teams can be considered a HIPAA-complaint platform for collaboration.
 However, there is a “but” to this statement, as explained below.

 3. It’s down to covered entities to ensure their use of Microsoft Teams complies with HIPAA

 Demonstrating appropriate IT-related internal controls for mitigating fraud and risk is essential to meeting HIPAA compliance.
 When it comes to using Microsoft Teams, covered entities will need to take steps to ensure their use of the collaboration platform meets HIPAA requirements.
 That’s the only way they can confidently answer the question: “Is our use of Microsoft Teams HIPAA compliant?”

 Covered entities are responsible for ensuring they have the proper controls and reporting mechanisms in place to protect PHI, and that they are appropriately configured and activated.
 That includes making good use of the various safeguards available in the Microsoft Teams platform, such as:

-- User access controls (Note: HIPAA’s first Technical Safeguard is “Access Control”; a covered entity must implement technical policies and procedures that allow only authorized persons to access electronic PHI.)
+- User access controls (Note: HIPAA’s first Technical Safeguard is “Access Control”; a covered entity must implement technical policies and procedures that allow only authorised persons to access electronic PHI.)

 - Modern authentication processes like multi-factor authentication (MFA) and single sign-on (SSO)